 Pros

 It serves a very classic and attractive look, which looks very beautiful even after many years.
-Proper maintenance of your stucco siding can also maintain the high value of your house.
+Proper siding maintenance can also maintain your house’s high value.

-Works excellently with modern-day designs: Stucco is compatible with numerous designs.
+Works excellently with modern-day designs: The finish coating is compatible with numerous designs.
 It can also be applied on a wide selection of surfaces.
-It is available in different unique colors.
+It is available in different, unique colors.

 Cons